10 Connecting conceptualization and measurement

 Chapter Outline

-- Post-positivism: Assumptions of quantitative methods
+- Post-positivism: The assumptions of quantitative methods (30-minute read)

 Content warning: TBD.